far1h/blog_md/publish/comiplation-techniques.md

    *A* -> $\alpha$*B*$\beta$

 ### Parsing Table
-> Rows: Terminals
+> Rows: Variables
-> Columns: Symbols, and Values
+> Columns: Terminals, and Values

 How to fill the table?
-1. Look at the first of each terminal, and fill where we got the first values
+1. Look at the first of each variable, and fill where we got the first values
-2. If there is an $\varepsilon$ at the first, then look at follow value of the terminal and write the terminal -> $\varepsilon$  for the follow values
+2. If there is an $\varepsilon$ at the first, then look at follow value of the variable and write the variable -> $\varepsilon$  for the follow values

 > notice theres no `| (or)`